-Bachelor of Science (BSc) majoring in Biological Sciences, from 2019
+Bachelor of Science (BSc) majoring in Biological Sciences

-Your BSc programme will consist of a number of courses worth 15 points each, totalling 360 points.
-From 2019, you can choose to keep your Biological Sciences major general, or you can follow one of nine pathways as a way to focus your studies further.
+Your BSc programme will consist of courses worth 15 points each, totalling 360 points.
+You can choose to keep your Biological Sciences major general, or you can follow one of nine pathways as a way to focus your studies further.
 You can also choose to do a double major, which means you study two Science subjects at the same time.

-As part of your major you'll complete the Biological Sciences capstone course, BIOSCI 399: Biological science in a post-truth world, in your final year of study.
-The capstone course will allow you to debate contemporary issues in biology, and how these issues are interpreted from a cultural, political and economic perspective.
+You must complete the following courses plus a capstone course in your final year of study.
+The capstone course is a student-led project where you integrate and apply your learning to a real-world problem in your chosen major or specialisation.
+For Biological Sciences we recommend the capstone course, BIOSCI 399.
+The capstone course will allow you to debate contemporary issues in biology, and explore how these issues are interpreted from a cultural, political and economic perspective.
+For other capstone options, see our Capstone courses page.

 - BIOSCI 108 Biodiversity: Patterns of Life